davidmalcolm/gcc-python-plugin/docs/passes.rst

    # ...and wire it up, after the "cfg" pass:
    my_pass.register_after('cfg')

-For :py:class:`gcc.GimplePass` and :py:class:`gcc.IpaPass`, the signatures of `gate` and `execute` are:
+For :py:class:`gcc.GimplePass` and :py:class:`gcc.RtlPass`, the signatures of `gate` and `execute` are:

    .. method:: gate(self, fun)